 Now that we know the basics of while loops in Python, we can start to explore more advanced loops.
-In this example, we are going to create another guessing game, but this time we are going to include a few additional features to make it more functional for users.
+We are going to create another guessing game.
+But, this time we are going to include a few additional features to make it more functional for users.

 The specifications for our program are as follows: